worldsibu/convector-example-drug-supply-chain/README.md

 ### What happens

 A new server will start but it will use a **different identity** to communicate with the blockchain network.
 Beware that the server always talks with 10010 port therefore, the same front end will be used but it will call a different instance of the server source code.

-### Run them
+### Run as other user

 ```bash
 # Start the server as the first user of the org 1